Mominahabibi19/Lab1Reports/Lab1Report.md

 * The working directory was home when the ls command with no argument was run.

 * I got this output because the ls command is used to show all the directories and files of the given path.
+So lecture1 directory was under the home directory.

 * The output is not an error.